rishi12200/quiz-app/README.md

-# Quiz Application
+Quiz Application
 This project was bootstrapped with Create React App.

-## Getting Started
+“Getting Started”
-1.To set up the project locally:
+To set up the project locally:

-2.Clone the repository.
+Clone the repository:
-Run:

 bash
 Copy code
+git clone <repository-url>
+Navigate to the project directory:

+bash
+Copy code
+cd quiz-application
+Install dependencies:

+bash
+Copy code
 npm install
-This installs the necessary dependencies.

-Then, you can use the following commands to run and build the app:
+Run the application:

+bash
+Copy code
+npm start
-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-<code>npm start</code>
+npm start
 Runs the app in development mode.
 Open http://localhost:3000 to view it in your browser.
-The page will reload if you make edits, and you may see lint errors in the console.
+The page will reload if you make edits.
+You may also see any lint errors in the console. npm test

-<code>npm test</code>

-Launches the test runner in interactive watch mode.
+Launches the test runner in interactive watch mode. npm run build

-<code>npm run build</code>

-Builds the app for production in the build folder.
+Builds the app for production to the build folder.
-It optimizes the React build for the best performance, with minified code and hashed filenames for deployment.
+It bundles React in production mode, optimizes the code for performance, and includes hashed filenames for caching. npm run eject

-<code>npm run eject</code>

 Note: This is a one-way operation.
 Once you eject, you can’t go back!

-If needed, this command lets you fully customize the configuration by copying dependencies like webpack, Babel, and ESLint directly into your project.
+If you need full control over the configuration, run this command to copy dependencies like webpack, Babel, and ESLint into your project.
+Deployment
+The app is ready to be deployed after running the npm run build command.
+Check out the Create React App deployment guide for detailed instructions.